3 Ways to Move to Canada Without Work Experience

 The Post Graduate Work Permit Program

 The Post Graduate Work Permit Program (PGWPP) provides recent graduates of Designated Learning Institutions (DLIs) in Canada with a work permit.
-This allows them to stay and work in Canada until they've built up sufficient work experience to either extend their work permit or progress to permanent residence.
+This allows them to stay and work in Canada until they've built sufficient work experience to extend their work permit or progress to permanent residence.
 A Canadian DLI is a post-secondary educational institution designated by a government or provincial authority to enroll international students.

 Requirements